vivek437/Leet-to-git/README.md

 # Leet-To-Git

 This is an open-source project and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
-Hosted at - https://leet-to-git.netlify.app/
+Hosted at - https://leet-to-git.netlify.app/.

+This Project helps you push to your code to github repository when you have successfully solved a Leetcode problem.
+There's no way of accessing your solved leetcode problems in one place!
+Also pushing solved code one by one manually to GitHub from Leetcode is very time consuming.

 ## Development server